Biological Regionalism: Niagara River, Canada / USA

 December 2009/ July 25–September 26, 2010

 This exhibition includes a site-specific installation of two paintings and a video from the Biological Regionalism Series and three paintings from the Aesthetics of Death Series.
-These works from the Biological Regionalism Series investigates the historically-significant section of the Genesee River above Seth Green Island and the migrating steelhead trout species from Lake Ontario.
+These works from the Biological Regionalism Series investigate the historically-significant section of the Genesee River above Seth Green Island and the migrating steelhead trout species from Lake Ontario.

-Biological Regionalism: Ellicott Creek, Amherst, NY
+Biological Regionalism: Ellicott Creek, Amherst, New York, USA

 Lightwell Gallery, Center for the Arts, University of Buffalo, NY

-August 2009/ March-May 2010 2010
+August 2009/ March-May 2010

-Biological Regionalism: Weinberg Creek, Bemus Point, NY
+Biological Regionalism: Weinberg Creek, Bemus Point, New York, USA

 Bemus Point, NY